Comparing the orbital angular momentum and magnetic moment of magnons in the Kagome antiferromagnet with negative spin chirality: Introduction

 In this paper, we investigate the relationship between the OMM and OAM of magnons.
 To this end, we consider a Kagome antiferromagnet with negative vector chirality, where a finite out-of-plane component of the magnon OMM arises~\cite{neumann2020orbital}.
 The negative vector chirality state hosts a coplanar but noncollinear spin configuration that generates a substantial Berry curvature in the magnon bands in the presence of DMI~\cite{mook2019thermal}.
 This makes it an ideal platform in which both OAM and OMM responses can coexist.
 By applying an external magnetic field, we examine how the equilibrium momentum-space textures of the OMM and OAM evolve with the field and compare their respective Nernst coefficients, which quantify the transverse transport induced by a temperature gradient.
 We find that the equilibrium averages of the OMM and OAM show distinct behavior but their Nernst coefficients exhibit nearly identical field dependencies.
-This difference originates from the fact that, unlike the OAM, the OMM develops a singular variation around the $\Gamma$ point as the field increases.
+This difference originates from the fact that, unlike the OAM, the OMM develops a pronounced peak around the $\Gamma$ point as the field increases.
 Nervertheless, we find that the Nernst coefficients of the OMM and OAM exhibit nearly identical field dependence, signaling intriguing connection between the OMM and OAM despite the magnons being chargeless.

 The paper is organized as follows.
 In Sec.~\ref{Model and magnetic order}, we introduce the spin model and derive expressions for the canting angle in the presence of an external magnetic field, and comment on the magnetic point group symmetry of the system.
 In Sec.~\ref{Energy diagram and Berry curvature}, we present the magnon energy spectrum and Berry curvature.
 Sections~\ref{Magnon orbital magnetic moment} and~\ref{Magnon orbital angular momentum} describe the calculated OMM and OAM textures under an external magnetic field, respectively.
-In Sec.~\ref{Transport of the magnon}, we investigate the responses of OMM and OAM to external magnetic fields and temperature, and evaluate their associated Nerst coefficients.
+In Sec.~\ref{Transport of the magnon}, we formulate the OMM and OAM Nernst coefficients and introduce the corresponding OMM Berry curvature and OAM Berry curvature.
+In Sec.~\ref{Results and Discussion}, we compare the thermodynamic averages and Nernst responses of the OMM and OAM as functions of temperature and magnetic field.
 Finally, in Sec .~\ref {Conclusion and discussion}, we conclude with a summary and discussion.